natcap/invest.users-guide/source/fisheries.rst

     *Example Filepath:* \\output\\<pop_param_name>_results_table.csv

 3. **Modified AOI**.
 A copy of the AOI layer, but with either one or two additional attributes.
-The layer will always contain 'Hrv_Total', which is the final harvest (in either number of individuals or weight, depending on inputs) within that subregion once the population equilibrates.
+The layer will always contain 'Hrv_Total', which is the final harvest (in either number of individuals or weight, depending on inputs) within that subregion at the final time step.
 Additionally, if valuation was checked, the layer will also contain 'Val_Total', the total value of the harvest within that subregion using the currency from the inputs.

     *Example Filepath:* \\output\\<aoi_name>_results_aoi.shp